matiasinsaurralde/loudp2p/README.md

 ## Light clients

-In the blockchain world, a light client represents a network client that doesn't need a copy of the whole blockchain to participate.
+In the blockchain world, a light client represents a network client that doesn't need a copy of the whole blockchain to operate inside the network.
 In the context of this project, think about a mobile phone with a 3G connection, running a minimal client with support for peer discovery and streams.

 ## Licensing